zcattacz/PJON_wiki/Oversampling.md

 |    1 | 0 | 1 | 0 0 | 1 | 0 | 1 1 | 0 |
 |______|___|___|_____|___|___|_____|___|
 ```
 This adds a certain overhead to information but reduces the need of precise time tuning because synchronization is renewed every byte.
-All the first padding bit duration minus `ACCEPTANCE` is the synchronization window the receiver has for every incoming byte.
-If the length of the first padding bit is less than `ACCEPTANCE` the received signal is considered interference.

 ####Compatibility
 - ATmega88/168/328 16Mhz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)